 Icon 1000—The Chapter The Chapter adeptly straddles the retro and futuristic schools of design.
 Call it ‘retro-futurism’ if you like.
 This jacket looks as though it could be worn by a guy in the mid 70s riding a chopper down a lonely highway; at the same time, it also looks like it could be worn by an X-Wing pilot in Star Wars VII.
 The Chapter Jacket is constructed from Brazilian cowhide with a hand-waxed finish.
 Internally it’s fitted with a full set of D3O® CE-approved impact protectors in the shoulders, elbows and back.
-It’s available in black (pictured) or grey, and has an MSRP of $650 inclusive of armour.
+It’s available in black (pictured), grey, red and brown, and sells for around $600 inclusive of armour.
 [Buy]

 Belstaff—The Roadmaster The Roadmaster is the motorcycle jacket you wear when you don’t want to get your leathers wet, muddy or otherwise English-ified.
 Lawrence of Arabia was a fan of Belstaff jackets: it’s rumored that he came to his end while wearing one.
 They’ve also been worn by more modern motorcycle-riding celebrities like George Clooney, Ewan MacGregor and Brad Pitt.
 The waxed cotton construction is perfect for damp English weather, and its breathability makes it a solid choice for warmer climates.
 It’s available for £525 in just one color—traditional olive green.
 [Buy]